Who are the Indians supporting Russia's invasion of Ukraine? | DW | 16.03.2022

 College student Richa Kapoor said that although he feels bad for innocent Ukrainians, he thinks the West is in no position to criticize Russia, when considering the Western-led invasion of Afghanistan.

-"We should not be swayed by the Western bloc's hypocrisy," he told DW.
+"We should not be swayed by the Western bloc's hypocrisy," she told DW.

 Mahesh Kumar Agarwal, a lawyer, told DW that he thinks the countries that once belonged to the Soviet Union will eventually return to Russian control.